lrc-se/bth-ramverk2/README.md

     $ npm test

-This includes both linters and unit tests.
+This includes both linters and unit tests and will always run through all commands regardless of whether any of them fail along the way.

 __Run test sequence with different versions of Node using Docker:__